Yes! PreCure 5: Mascots

 A walking pink mailbox that works with Syrup and helps him with sending and receiving letters.
-In the final episode of GoGo!, it is said that she is the red rose that Syrup planted in the Cure Rose Garden, but that she disguises herself as a mailbox to be with Syrup.
+In the final episode of GoGo!, she is said to be the red rose that Syrup planted in the Cure Rose Garden, but that she disguises herself as a mailbox to be with Syrup.

 Villains

 Nightmare

 Nightmare (ナイトメア, Naitomea) is an evil organization and the main villains of the first series.
 They seek the Dream Collet to make a wish and bring despair to the world.